-- $\hbox{\it \o} \quad \hbox{Our Caldolor product candidate has not been approved for sale and may never be successfully commercialized; }$ - Ø Sales of Acetadote and Kristalose currently generate almost all of our revenues.
-An adverse development regarding either of these products could have a material and adverse impact on our future revenues and profitability; - Ø If any manufacturer we rely upon fails to produce our products and product candidates in the amounts we require on a timely basis, or fails to comply with stringent regulations applicable to pharmaceutical drug manufacturers, we may face delays in the commercialization of Caldolor, or may be unable to meet demand for the product supplied by the manufacturer and may lose potential revenues; - Ø We are dependent on a variety of other third parties.
+- Ø The commercial launch of Caldolor is subject to many internal and external challenges and if we cannot overcome these challenges in a timely manner, our future revenues and profits could be materially and adversely affected; - Ø The FDA has approved Caldolor as a treatment for the reduction of pain and fever in adults in the U.S. and any attempt by us to expand the potential market for Caldolor is subject to limitations; - Ø Sales of Acetadote and Kristalose currently generate almost all of our revenues.
+An adverse development regarding either of these products could have a material and adverse impact on our future revenues and profitability; - Ø If any manufacturer we rely upon fails to produce our products and product candidates in the amounts we require on a timely basis, or fails to comply with stringent regulations applicable to pharmaceutical drug manufacturers, we may face delays in the commercialization of Caldolor, or may be unable to meet demand for the product supplied by the manufacturer and may lose potential revenues: - Ø We are dependent on a variety of other third parties.
 If these third parties fail to perform as we expect, our operations could be disrupted and our financial results could suffer; and - Ø If we are unable to maintain and build an effective sales and marketing infrastructure, we will not be able to successfully commercialize and grow our products and product candidates.